C-N-G/swtc-site/vault/Roles/Agents/Assistant.md

 ---
-name: 'Assistant'
+name: Assistant
-team: 'Loyalist'
+team: Loyalist
-type: 'Agent'
+type: Agent
-flavour: 'Can I get you a coffee, sir?'
+flavour: Can I get you a coffee, sir?
-ability: >
+ability: |
-  'You start knowing an Agent player (not yourself) and their role.
-If you die, they become malfunctioning.'
+  "You start knowing an Agent player (not yourself) and their role.
+If you die, they become malfunctioning."
-orderType: 'role_with_starting_info'
+orderType: role_with_starting_info
 attributes:
-  - 'Human'
+  - Human
 reminders:
-  - - '☕'
+  - - ☕
-    - '#0000FF'
+    - "#0000FF"
-    - 'Assistant: Knows this player's role.'
+    - "Assistant: Knows this player's role."
-  - - '☕'
+  - - ☕
-    - '#0000FF'
+    - "#0000FF"
-    - 'Assistant: This player is malfunctioning.'
+    - "Assistant: This player is malfunctioning."
 ---
 > [!infobox]
 > |  |  |